ejp-rd-vp/ejprd-resource-semantic-metadata-publisher/README.md

 4. The result for the validation is shown in the shEx report section.
 The result will inform you if your metadata is compliant or not compliant with the EJPRD resource metadata model.

-5. If the result shows that your metadata is not compliant with the EJprD metadata you get a result that the validation is not successful with reference to the node that is not compliant.
+5. If the result shows that your metadata is not compliant with the EJPRD metadata you get a result that the validation is not successful with reference to the node that is not compliant.

 ## What to do if result is unsuccessful?